 Visit El Tajo

 Many tourists visit Ronda as a day trip – however, I’d advise against this.
-Yes, Ronda is a small city, but it has a lot to offer and should be considered in any southern Spain itinerary.
+Yes, Ronda is a small city, but it has a lot to offer and should be considered in any Spain itinerary.

 Try planning your visit to Ronda outside of peak tourist hours and plan to stay at least a couple of nights.
 Between 10 am and 6 pm, daily, Ronda is flooded with tourists.
 If you get into Ronda in the early evening, the last of the tourists will be leaving and you’ll be able to catch a peaceful sunset with minimal distractions.
+Take a look at these up-scale Ronda hotels should you choose to spend a few nights.

 360 Degrees of Breathtaking Landscape